AppaBaba/DigitalCircuits/README.md

 Ok then I will show some logic circuits that was tested on a simulator and then I will write some simple code two show how to simulate such circuits.
 Some code will be on a PC and some on Arduino.

+Note:  Simulating ALU and above logic circuits gits a little redundant at this point with conventional programming languages.
+At this point I like to emulate things like ALUs and CPUs.
+Even better move to a hardware definition language (HDL) such as Verilog.
+The HDL can then simulate the logic or be synthesized on a FPGA to implement the logic.